 We treat all types of kidney cancers, including:

 Renal cell carcinoma: The most common form of kidney cancer.
 Renal cell carcinoma starts in the lining of small tubes in the kidneys.
 Ninety percent of all kidney cancer is renal cell carcinoma.

 Renal sarcoma: A rare type of kidney cancer that begins in the kidney’s connective tissues or blood vessels.

-Transitional cell carcinoma: A rare and largely curable form of kidney cancer that begins in the top part of the ureter, called the renal pelvis, instead of the kidney itself.
+Urothelial/Transitional cell carcinoma: A rare (<5%) form of kidney cancer that begins in the urinary drainage/collecting system (renal pelvis and ureter) instead of the kidney itself.